 The original 1978 Grandstand Stadium was located in the crowded northeast corner of the Billie Jean King National Tennis Center.
 The stadium was loved by fans for its intimate atmosphere and access to the players.
 However, in an effort to create a more even distribution of fans throughout the campus, ROSSETTI's 2010 master plan moved Grandstand Stadium to the Southwest corner.
 The new stadium is part of a ten-year, $550 million re-design of the entire campus.
-The proposed move expanded the USTA's leasable land .063 acres into Flushing Meadows Corona Park.
+The relocation of Grandstand expanded the USTA's leasable land .063 acres into Flushing Meadows Corona Park.
 While the expansion was minor, it required a rigorous effort of approvals, including the formal review process, known as the Uniform Land Use Review procedure (ULURP), through the New York City Planning Department.
 ROSSETTI also collaborated with the NYC Parks Department and the Public Design Commission to review the design and masterplan, as well as other agencies, community groups and organizations.

 The new stadium's exterior features a unique exterior skin pattern that metaphorically evokes the illusion of peering through the foliage of leaves.
 The material plays with opacity and translucence, offering glimpses in and out of the stadium.
 Its innovative skin is made of a Teflon-coated fiberglass membrane, or polytetrafluoroethylene (PTFE) fabric, fastened to a cable structure with parametric geometry.
 The facade is composed of 486 panels, over 26,000 square feet that were designed with computational solver software to streamline design and constructability.